ChengJungHsu/delft3d6906/README.md

 3. Get Dockerfile from Docker hub and place in the main directory with the Delft3d tagged version.
   *This should be done manually then select one of the two below options*

-	-Option 1: Stay in the main directory and "Build" docker image of version 6906 and save it as "delft3d:6906"
+	- Option 1: Stay in the main directory and "Build" docker image of version 6906 and save it as "delft3d:6906"

 		```
 		docker build -t delft3d:6906 .
 		```

-	-#Option 2: Pull image from dockerhub.
+	- Option 2: Pull image from dockerhub.

 		```
 		docker pull dukemoose/delft3d